10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 * Responsiveness: Components should be fully responsive, adapting effortlessly to different container sizes and screen widths.

+* Component-Specific Animations: If a component requires a unique animation that won't be reused elsewhere, define the `@keyframes` alongside the component styles.
+This keeps related code together and makes it easier to maintain or remove the component later.

 ### Utilities

 Utility classes provide quick, reusable styling solutions for common, single-purpose tasks.
 They allow you to apply styles without the need for creating new components.